shaunlusk/sltwbot/README.md

 # sltwbot

-Primitive, Markov-chain mased Twitter Bot.
+Primitive, Markov-chain based Twitter Bot.

 Takes in some text.

 Uses Markov chains to generate sentences from the input text.

 This is a fun side project, made for my own learning.

 I may or may not maintain it.

 Not extensively tested, it's not bullet-proof.

 ## Usage